craftcms/commerce/docs/product-types.md

 ### Products of this type have multiple variants

-If you enable the product type to have multiple variants, you will see a new tab appear at the top of the screen which allows you to configure the variant field layout.
+If you enable the product type to have multiple variants, you will see a new tab appear at the top of the page which allows you to configure the variant field layout.

 You also have the option to show the title input field or have it default to use a Title Format.